ShawnHymel/rpi-cm4-carrier-template/README.md

-# Raspberry Pi Compute Module 4 (CM4) Coat Template
+# Raspberry Pi Compute Module 4 (CM4) Shoe Template

 A template to help you design your own Raspbeery Pi Compute Module 4 daughterboard.
 The template comes with the CM4 KiCad library and gives an initial placement of Hirose connectors.